pslucas0212/AWS-Pricing-Billing-and-Governance/README.md

 - Use pricing calculator to maximize TCO

-**WS Price List API**.
+**AWS Price List API**.
 The Price List API allows you to query the price of AWS services.
 - Query using JSON or HTML
 - Receive price alerts when prices change